transrightsarehumanrights/lj-expand/doc/scripting.md

 - `lje` table: This table contains all LJE-specific functionality, such as environment management, logging, and utility functions.
 - `_L` table: This is a circular reference *back* to the scripting environment.
 - `_G` table: This is a reference to the actual GMod global environment, useful for detouring or accessing global functions directly.
-- No Lua-based API functions included: LJE does not include any Lua-based API functions (e.g., `hook.Add`, `timer.Create`, etc.) in the scripting environment.
+- No Lua-based API functions included: LJE does not include any Lua-based API functions (e.g., `hook.Add`, `file.Read`, etc.) in the scripting environment.
 This is to prevent easy detection of LJE via these functions.

 Otherwise, everything else is identical and the entire C-based API is available as normal.
 You can monkeypatch/share global functions and variables, and other scripts will see the changes.